giellalt/lang-crk/src/README.md

 (of an **analyzer**) it can take in forms that do not conform to the orthographical standard.
-We apply _spelling relaxation_ such that we can accept multiple possible spellings of words, and not require one exact spelling of words.
+We apply _spelling relaxation_ such that we can accept multiple possible variant spellings of words, and will not require adhering exactly to one normative spelling of a word..
 The spelling relaxation is done through a manually maintained list of rules.